VisualNeuroscience-UH/CxSystem/Sphinx/configuration.rst

 +------+------------------------+

-The *<layer index>* argument defines the layer in which the neuron group is located.
+The *<layer index>* argument defines the layer in which the NeuronGroup() is located.
 Except for PC cells, all types of neurons are defined as a soma-only neuron, hence their layer is an integer.
 In case of layer 2/3 using 2 is sufficient.
 For instance the following example defines a group of 46 SS neurons in layer 2/3:

 ::